vercel/swr/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report for the Next.js core / examples
+about: Create a bug report for the SWR library
 ---

 # Bug report

 ## Description / Observed Behavior

-what kind of issues did you encounter with swr?
+What kind of issues did you encounter with SWR?

 ## Expected Behavior

-what did you expect swr to behave here?
+How did you expect SWR to behave here?

 ## Repro Steps / Code Example

-Or share your code snippet or a codesandbox link is also appreciated!
+Or share your code snippet or a [CodeSandbox](https://codesandbox.io) link is also appreciated!

 ## Additional Context

-swr version.
+SWR version.
 Add any other context about the problem here.